Photo by: Shutterstock

 The prospect of getting your home ready to go on the market can be daunting.
 Being “showing ready” at the drop of a hat can cause feelings of panic.
 But there are some tricks of the trade that can help.

 Every potential buyer has different priorities and every house is marketed a little bit differently.
-But one of the best sources for how to prioritize your pre-market tasks is your friendly neighborhood real estate professional.
+But one of the best sources for how to prepare to sell your home and prioritize your pre-market tasks is your friendly neighborhood real estate professional.
 Giving this sort of advice is what they do every day.
 So we sat down with Diane Cochran from Coldwell Banker, a real estate pro with over 30 years of experience, and asked her what tips she gives her clients.

 Q: When someone is preparing to put their home on the market, what are the top three most common pieces of advice you give?